Mikubill/sd-webui-controlnet/annotator/normalbae/models/submodules/efficientnet_repo/README.md

 ### Oct 30, 2019
  * Many of the models will now work with torch.jit.script, MixNet being the biggest exception
  * Improved interface for enabling torchscript or ONNX export compatible modes (via config)
- * Add JIT optimized mem-efficient Swish/Mish autograd.fn in addition to memory-efficient autgrad.fn
+* Add JIT optimized mem-efficient Swish/Mish autograd.fn in addition to memory-efficient autograd.fn
  * Activation factory to select best version of activation by name or override one globally
  * Add pretrained checkpoint load helper that handles input conv and classifier changes